 Over 5 weeks we are running activities including bush craft, wild art and foraging, to build children's confidence, social skills and team working.
 We are monitoring mental wellbeing throughout the 5 weeks.

 This project is working in partnership with Young Gloucestershire, and concludes in March 2022.

 Carers in Nature

-From March 2021 we will be running a programme of horticulture and nature activities for carers in Gloucestershire.
-This will give carer some much needed respite from their caring work.
-They will have the opportunity to attend sessions at Robinswood Hill Country Park in Gloucester, and learn about wildlife gardening, go on nature walks, and create features for their own gardens.
+From March 2021 we started running a programme of horticulture and nature activities for carers in Gloucestershire.
+This is giving carers some much needed respite from their caring work.
+They have the opportunity to attend sessions at Robinswood Hill Country Park in Gloucester, and learn about wildlife gardening, go on nature walks, and create features for their own gardens.

 Supported by the Gloucestershire Clinical Commissioning Group, carers will be given support to attend sessions where needed.
 Research carried out by Gloucestershire County Council in 2020 showed that carers are most looking forward to getting outdoors in nature and gardening following the pandemic.
 Carers in Nature will allow carers to do this in a safe, and guided environment.
 It will also demonstrate the benefits nature and green spaces can have on improving our health and wellbeing.

 Since 2013 the Trust has been working, in partnership with Gloucester City Council, at Robinswood Hill Country Park in Gloucester to improve engagement by local communities with this green space.
 We have run events, education sessions and volunteer days.